shimonmagal/queue-over-sql/README.md

 The solution supports multiple servers.
 If any of the servers dies, the messages that were being processes by that server, will reappear in the queue as well

 Note: It is advised to create all the queues in advaced.
 Since each queue creation translates into a CREATE TABLE operation, and that might fail in some cases (when the db is unavailable), and we don't try to recreate the queue if it failed, upon PUBLISH - so it is best to initialize the queue service when you server starts, and if that fails, to terminate the server so that you don't begin to use QueueOverSql before successful initializtion.
+That being said, you don't need to worry about failure if a table/queue already exists since we use a CREATE TABLE IF NOT EXISTS.